grange85/ahfow-www/_posts/2011/2011-02-20-video-watch-the-complete-dean-plays-galaxie-500-show-from-route-du-rock.markdown

 - video
 tags: []
 ---
 <p>Here's a fantastic video of the complete set from the "Dean Wareham plays Galaxie 500" show at Route du Rock in St Malo, France on Friday.
-You can watch it right here or head over to the <span class="removed_link" title="http://liveweb.arte.tv/de/video/Dean_Wareham_live_von_der_Route_du_Rock/">Arte TV site</span> to see it.</p>
+You can watch it right here or head over to the Arte TV site to see it.</p>
 <p><figure class="caption "><figcaption class="caption-text"></figcaption></figure></p>